saaskilahtij/windower/README.md

   -l LENGTH, --length LENGTH
                         Window length in seconds
-  -s STEP, --step STEP  How many seconds the window moves forward (default: same as window length) -b, --buffered        Enable buffered writing for output files --buffer-size BUFFER_SIZE
-                        Number of entries to buffer before flushing (default: 1000) -w, --watch           Watch for updates to the input file and process them as they come in --watch-interval WATCH_INTERVAL
-                        Interval in seconds to check for file updates (default: 1.0) -d, --debug           Enable DEBUG logging, default: INFO logging -q, --quiet           Show only ERRORs, default: INFO logging
+  -s STEP, --step STEP  How many seconds the window moves forward (default: same as window length) -d, --debug           Enable DEBUG logging, default: INFO logging -q, --quiet           Show only ERRORs, default: INFO logging
 ```